mieszkosabo/brainfuck-interpreter/README.md

 # Brainfuck interpreter in Rust

-A fun way to practice Rust I guesss.
+A fun way to practice Rust I guess.
-todos:

-- [ ] add tests
-- [ ] add error handling with context